We accredit pharmacy education programs in Australia to:

 You're responsible for ensuring that all relevant staff and students:

-See the Pharmacy Degree Handbook for details about the structure of the visit.
+See the Pharmacy Program Accreditation Guide for details about the structure of the visit.

 Before the end of the site visit, the SET will meet with your Head of School to present their initial findings about the program, including: